Welcoming external researchers

-External researchers enter into an agreement with a museum whenever they are conducting their project.
-Think carefully about the terms of your agreement with researchers and establish in advance whether you will require any fees or not.
-Depending on the size of your establishment and the needs of the project, you may ask visitors to sign a research agreement.
+External researchers enter into an agreement with your museum whenever they’re conducting research.
+Think carefully about the terms of your agreement with researchers and establish in advance whether you’ll require any fees.
+Considerations for research agreements

 - The name and contact details of the researcher

 - Copyright on objects, often not owned by the museum, and Intellectual Property Rights and Publication Rights